-Fire cider is the “it” drink when it comes to all-natural healing remedies, but the truth is, it’s far from new.
+Fire cider is the “it” drink when it comes to all-natural tonics, but the truth is, it’s far from new.
 The premise of using herbs in a powerful combination to rid your body of what ails you references back to at least the mid-1800s and most likely longer, though not recorded.

-Start sipping fire cider at the first signs of a cold’s arrival by combining 1 part fire cider to 3 parts hot water.
+Combine 1 part fire cider to 3 parts hot water.
 Some honey can help lessen the acidic punch and drinking it like this as a tea is more palatable and enjoyable.
 You can use maple syrup or agave if you want to keep your fire cider vegan.

 To make a one quart jar of fire cider, you’ll need a total of twos cups of chopped ingredients.
 Aside from that base standard, the amount of each ingredient you’ll ultimately use is very flexible.
 Once you’ve got all your ingredients ready, the only thing you need to do is get chopping since fire cider is a no-cook recipe.
-This falls into the home fermenting category, a tonic that just needs time to develop its healing potential as the herbs and aromatics infuse into the vinegar.
+This falls into the home fermenting category, a tonic that just needs time to develop fully as the herbs and aromatics infuse into the vinegar.

 - 2 cups apple cider vinegar, preferably with the "mother"